TheApeMachine/a2a-go/README.md

 protocol](https://google.github.io/A2A/#/) by Google, including the proposed interoperability with the [**Model Context Protocol (MCP)**](https://modelcontextprotocol.io).

+> 🚧 **Work in progress** 🚧 Consider this project a proof of concept at best, and subject
+> to sudden changes.

 ## ✨ Features

 - [ ] **Agent‑to‑Agent (A2A)** protocol implementation